Spread of the corona virus in ParaguayCurrently: 13.0 new infections per day per 100,000 inhabitants

 8 percent of newborns are underweight.

 Medical care provided by doctors and hospitals in Paraguay is below average compared to the world population.
 The country provides 1.3 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The global mean here is 2.7 beds.
+Within the EU, 5.6 beds are available for every 1,000 residents.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
 According to current information, about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.